NanoRequiem/year1-project/assignment_1/readme.txt

 HOW TO RUN EACH PROGRAM

+The following must be ran in the directory where the object files are stored within the command line.

 pgmEcho - ./pgmEcho inputImage.pgm outputImage.pgm
 pgmComp - ./pgmComp inputImage.pgm inputImage.pgm
 pgma2b - ./pgma2b inputImage.pgm outputImage.pgm